 Spyro Reignited Trilogy

-Games that are just “good” – competent and fun, but not extra-special. e.g. games that are technically polished but formulaic, and games that are enjoyable but not impactful.
+Games that are just “good” – competent and fun, but not extra-special. e.g. games that are technically good but formulaic, or games that are enjoyable but not impactful.
+The default tier.

 Team Sonic Racing

-Games that had an interesting concept but executed it poorly e.g. technical or design issues made them difficult enjoy to their full potential.
-Or, very generic games that don’t have any new/ creative ideas.
+Games that had an interesting concept but executed it poorly e.g. technical or design issues made them difficult enjoy to their full potential, or promised features were missing on release.
+Alternately, very generic games that don’t have any new/creative ideas.

 Games that are so novel, or so reliant on deconstruction or meta-narrative, that they are polarising.
 Generally, eople who like weird indie games /art games will enjoy them, while people who don’t like them won’t.